infogulch/xtemplate/README.md

   string `$content`.
 Intended to serve rendered documents by responding with 304 Not Modified by coordinating with the client on `$modtime`.

-#### File operations

-File operations are rooted at the directory specified by the `context_root` config option.
-If a context root is not configured these functions produce an error.
+#### ✏️ Read and list files with the `.FS` field

-- `.ReadFile $file` reads and returns the contents of a file, as a string.
+- `.FS.ReadFile $file` reads and returns the contents of a file, as a string.
-- `.ListFiles $file` returns a list of the files in the given directory.
+- `.FS.ListFiles $dir` returns a list of the files in the given directory.
-- `.FileExists $file` returns true if filename can be opened successfully.
+- `.FS.FileExists $file` returns true if filename can be opened successfully.
-- `.StatFile $file` returns Stat of a filename.
+- `.FS.StatFile $file` returns Stat of a filename.
-- `.ServeFile $file` discards any template content rendered so far and responds to the request with the contents of the file at `$file`
+- `.FS.ServeFile $file` discards any template content rendered so far and responds to the request with the contents of the named file

-#### Database functions
+#### ✏️ Query and execute SQL statements with the `.DB` field

 All funcs accept a query string and any number of parameters.
 Prefer using parameters over building the query string dynamically.

-- `.Exec` executes a statment
+- `.DB.Exec $querystring [...params]` executes a statment with parameters
-- `.QueryRows` executes a query and returns all rows in a big `[]map[string]any`.
+- `.DB.QueryRows` executes a query and returns all rows in a big `[]map[string]any`.
-- `.QueryRow` executes a query, which must return one row, and returns the `map[string]any`.
+- `.DB.QueryRow` executes a query, which must return one row, and returns the `map[string]any`.
-- `.QueryVal` executes a query, which must return one row and one column, and returns the value of the column.
+- `.DB.QueryVal` executes a query, which must return one row and one column, and returns the value of the column.

-#### Other

-- `.Template` evaluate the template name with the given context and return the result as a string.
-- `.Funcs` returns a list of all the custom FuncMap funcs that are available to call.
-Useful in combination with the `try` func.
+- `.DB.Commit`
+- `.DB.Rollback`

+#### ✏️ Read template-level config map with the `.KV` field

-- `.Config` is a map of config strings set in the Caddyfile.
-See [Config](#-config).
+- `.KV.Value` is a map of string keys to string values.

 ### 📐 Functions